Soterios Johnson: Early life and education

 Johnson was named after his Greek maternal grandfather.
 His surname comes from his paternal grandfather, Ioannou, who moved to New York from Cyprus.
 A native of Highland Park, New Jersey, Johnson was introduced to radio by his father, who was a recording engineer at WNEW.

 Johnson graduated from Highland Park High School, where he participated in the school's radio station.
 While attending Columbia University in New York City, he worked at a small FM station in his hometown and at the college's WKCR-FM (89.9 FM) radio station.
 In 1990, he graduated with a degree in American history from Columbia University's Columbia College.
 He then earned a master's degree from the Columbia University Graduate School of Journalism.

 Career

-Johnson began working for NPR in an overnight position, and also covered weekends and holidays.
-He became the permanent host of Morning Edition in summer 2003.
+Johnson began working for WNYC in an overnight position, and also covered weekends and holidays.
+He became the permanent host of Morning Edition on WNYC in summer 2003.

 In the summer of 2016, Johnson left WNYC to join the University of California, Davis as Director of Humanities, Arts, and Cultural Programs.